&Team: 2025: Go in Blind, first Asia tour and Korean debut

+On January 7, 2025, &Team members began hosting a biweekly podcast titled &Team's "Fortunate Chance to Talk to You" (or Enshabe), (Note: Japanese: &TEAMの「ごエンがあって、 しゃべらせてもらってます。」; shortened to エンしゃべ) distributed by TV Tokyo.
-On February 12, &TEAM announced that they would be releasing their third single "Go in Blind" on April 23.
-On March 7, &TEAM announced schedule for their first Asia tour, titled Awaken the Bloodline, which begins in May.
-Following the Four Seasons series, the album's sales once again broke its own record, and on May 13, it was certified 3x Platinum by the Recording Industry Association of Japan for the first time in April for sales of more than 750,000 copies, with total sales exceeding 800,000 copies.
-At the same time, their debut album "First Howling: ME" was also certified platinum in April.

-On August 8, 2025, &TEAM received their first Million certification from the Recording Industry Association of Japan (RIAJ) for their third single, "Go in Blind," as shipments surpassed one million copies as of July.
-This "Million" certification is a significant milestone, recognizing the cumulative sales of over 1,000,000 physical units of their single.
+&Team released their third lead single "Go in Blind" on April 23.
+The EP Go in Blind became the first of &Team's releases to be certified 3× Platinum by the Recording Industry Association of Japan for the first time in April for sales of more than 750,000 copies, with total sales exceeding 800,000 copies.
+Their debut album First Howling: ME was also certified platinum in April.
+On August 8, &Team received their first million certification from RIAJ for "Go in Blind", recognizing the cumulative sales of over 1,000,000 physical units of the single.

+&Team appeared in the Japanese live-action film Ya Boy Kongming! the Movie, adapted from the Japanese manga Ya Boy Kongming!.
+In the film, which was released on April 25, they represented the music label Key Time on the stage of the Music Battle Festival and competed with the other two major music labels for the championship.

+In May, they began their first Asia tour, titled Awaken the Bloodline.

-On September 3, during the last show of their third anniversary event, &TEAM announced that they would make their Korean debut on October 28 with their mini-album Back to Life.
-They also announced a six-episode documentary program titled &TEAM 100日密着 ～Howling out to the World～, which was broadcast on Hulu Japan, Nippon Television, and YouTube weekly starting October 2.
+On September 3, during the last show of their third anniversary event, &Team announced that they would make their Korean debut with the mini-album Back to Life.
+They also announced a six-episode documentary program titled &Team 100日密着: Howling Out to the World, which was broadcast on Hulu Japan, Nippon Television, and YouTube weekly starting October 2.
+On October 24, YX Labels announced that, from mid-November 2025 to February 2026, K and Jo "may have difficulty participating in some schedules", including promotions of Back to Life, "due to personal activities".